-- N. Quantitative results of the Aptima HIV-1 Quant Dx assay have been evaluated with plasma.
-Serum may not be used to obtain quantitative results.
-Qualitative results have been evaluated with both plasma and serum. - O. Do not use the reagent kit, the calibrator, or the controls after the expiration date. - P. Do not interchange, mix, or combine assay reagents from kits with different master lot numbers.
+- N. Quantitative results of the Aptima HIV-1 Quant assay have been evaluated with plasma. - O. Do not use the reagent kit, the calibrator, or the controls after the expiration date. - P. Do not interchange, mix, or combine assay reagents from kits with different master lot numbers.
 Assay fluids can be from different lot numbers.
 Controls and the calibrator can be from different lot numbers. - Q. Avoid microbial and nuclease contamination of reagents. - R. Cap and store all assay reagents at specified temperatures.
 The performance of the assay may be affected by use of improperly stored assay reagents.
 See Reagent Storage and Handling Requirements and Panther System Test Procedure for more information. - S. Do not combine any assay reagents or fluids without specific instruction.
 Do not top off reagents or fluids.
 The Panther system verifies reagent levels.